rostro36/Baum-Welch/README.md

 	* Like 3 but with scalar replacement
 - op3.2:
 	* precomputing indicator function is not worth it
+- op3.3:
+	* tranpose transitionMatrix to get better access pattern in forward step.
+Is not worth it.

 ## Usage baum-welch.r
 - open with RStudio